SYSTEMA’s Equipment Integration Suite (EI Suite) provides a comprehensive solution to:

 Advanced Equipment Integration & Automation

 Full integration between manufacturing IT systems and shopfloor equipment enables automated production processes where workflows are system-driven and require minimal supervision by shop floor personnel.
 Advanced integration and automation, using the EI Suite, connect other shop floor systems for further automation and optimization capabilities.
 While the possibilities are virtually endless, some common strategies involve integrations with:

 - many other IT systems

 Implementation of EI Suite is non-trivial and requires significant expertise in the areas of manufacturing processes, manufacturing automation, software development, and project management.
 SYSTEMA provides the following EI Suite implementation options to complement the level of IT support available within your organization:

 This type of implementation may be best described as “full-service” with each aspect of project management, software development, implementation, training, and support provided by SYSTEMA.

 Framework implementations are best suited to organizations that prefer to use SYSTEMA’s framework and handle their own development and implementation in a “self-service” fashion.
 In this case, SYSTEMA provides in-depth training and support options to allow your in-house IT team to develop and implement a custom solution using Eclipse-based development tools.

 At SYSTEMA, we understand the risks and challenges that come along with implementing automation solutions on the shop floor.
-We have been providing training, consulting, and successful implementation of smart manufacturing solutions for more than 25 years.
+We have been providing training, consulting, and successful implementation of smart manufacturing solutions for 30 years.
 We continue to do so implementing solutions and customizing functionality with end-users in mind and by providing the support, training, and services necessary to empower users to independently leverage and manage the capabilities of their systems.